MEN-Mikro-Elektronik/mdis_tools_dev/README.md

 ### check_headtag.sh

-This shell script verifies for the current repo and all included submodules that the head is at a commit with 'master' and 'origin/master' and that the tag complies to the format \<modulename\>_xx_xx.
+This shell script verifies for all included submodules of the current repo, that the head is at a commit with 'master' and 'origin/master' and that the tag complies to the format \<modulename\>_xx_xx.
 The script lists all errors and prints a success/fail result.